-This pivot table is showing the Sum of Sales, State and Category wise.
+This pivot table is showing the Sum of Sales, State, and Category wise.

-We have placed the State field in the Rows area, the Category field in the Columns area and the Sales field in the Values area.
+We have placed the State field in the Rows area, the Category field in the Columns area, and the Sales field in the Values area.

-Now, let me introduce you to Excel’s GETPIVOTDATA function.
+Now, let’s look at Excel’s GETPIVOTDATA function.

 GETPIVOTDATA syntax: GETPIVOTDATA (data_field, pivot_table, [field1, item1], [field2, item2], …)

 A pivot table has only one data_field but it can have any number of other fields.

 - The other two fields are State and Category.

 In the following image, you see I have used a GETPIVOTDATA formula in cell H9: